-

 As a result of European anti-money laundering and counter terrorist financing legislation, as of 27 September 2020, a special register has been set up to ensure clarity on the ultimate beneficial owner (UBO) of a company or legal entity established in the Netherlands.
 The UBO register cannot be accessed through the Land Registry, but is part of the trade register and is managed by the Chamber of Commerce (Kamer van Koophandel) in accordance with the Money Laundering and Terrorist Financing Act (Wet ter voorkoming van witwassen en financierng van terrorisme) and the Commercial Register Act (Handelsregisterwet 2007).

-Organizations that must register UBOs include common vehicles to hold real estate, such as but not limited to non-listed private limited companies (B.V.’s) and public liability companies (N.V.’s), other legal entities, such as foundations (stichtingen) and cooperatives (cooperatives), and partnerships (personenvennootschappen).
+Organizations that must register UBOs include common vehicles to hold real estate, including but not limited to, non-listed private limited companies (B.V.’s) and public liability companies (N.V.’s), other legal entities, such as foundations (stichtingen) and cooperatives (cooperatives), and partnerships (personenvennootschappen).
 Exemptions are made for, among others, legal persons governed by public law, certain historical legal entities, one-man businesses (eenmanszaken) and listed companies incorporated in the Netherlands (as well as their 100% subsidiaries).
-A draft legislative proposal was made available for public consultation, which would establish a UBO register for trusts and similar legal arrangements, however this proposal is still to be formally submitted and adopted.
+Also trusts and similar legal arrangements need to register their relevant UBOs.

 Details of the UBO that are publicly available include the name, date of birth, country of residence and nationality, and the nature and percentage of the UBO’s interest in the entity.
 Other information, such as the UBO’s date of birth, address, ID document, citizen service and tax numbers, as well as documents concerning the precise contents of the ultimate beneficial ownership, will be not publicly available, but can be accessed by the competent authorities and the Financial Intelligence Unit (Financiële Inlichtingen Eenheid).
 Retrieving the data from the register is subject to a fee.